Institut Le Rosey: Academic curriculum

 Institut Le Rosey's academic curriculum is designed to "provide education of breadth, depth and quality for an international student body."
 Le Rosey offers a rigorous bilingual and bicultural education with the principal language of instruction being French or English depending on the student's academic programme.
 Beginning in Class 9 (US 3rd grade) and ending in Class 7 (US 5th grade), Junior students at Le Rosey follow the Primary Bilingual Programme.
-The Programme follows the French national curriculum for classes taught in French and the British national curriculum for classes taught in English, which are both complemented by the International Primary Curriculum to create an international education.
+The Programme follows the French national curriculum for classes taught in French and the National Curriculum for England for classes taught in English, which are both complemented by the International Primary Curriculum to create an international education.

 Le Rosey students in Classes 6–2 (US 6th–10th grade) choose their principal language and continue their studies in French or English.
 If possible, students may study their mother tongue and a third or even a fourth language in addition to their principal language of instruction.
 Over 20 different languages have been taught at Le Rosey in the past five years.
 During the Secondary Bilingual Programme, English and French classes are obligatory, and upon entering Class 3 (US 9th grade), students begin the two-year "Pre-Bac" Programme to prepare the students for either the internationally recognised International Baccalaureate (IB) Diploma Programme or the Francophone-oriented French Baccalaureate.
 At Le Rosey, the IB Diploma Programme and the French Baccalaureate cover the last two years of schooling (Class 1 and Class t).